 We’ve already dug deep into the most anti-inflammatory foods on the planet, the most anti-inflammatory breakfast foods, as well as foods that cause inflammation in the body.
 Cleaning up our nutrition and focusing on fighting inflammation with all-natural, whole-foods, always needs to be the first priority.
-However, rarely can we obtain all the essential vitamins, minerals, phytochemicals, and antioxidants from food to fight the stress and inflammation from our busy lives.
+However, rarely can we obtain all the essential vitamins, minerals, phytochemicals, and antioxidants from food to fight unavoidable, daily inflammation.

-And while nothing will ever take the place of fresh, colorful food, there is nothing quite like a high quality, anti-inflammatory supplement to support the positive effects of those foods.
+Fresh, colorful food can’t be replaced.
+BUT, there is nothing quite like a high-quality, anti-inflammatory supplement to support the positive effects of those foods.

-If there was a sure-fire way to control the nutrient content of our soil, the stress in our lives, and the consistency of our sleep and exercise, then supplements would barely be on our radar.
+In a perfect world, our soil quality, sleep, exercise, and stress would be under control every single day.
 But as you’ve learned by now, that is certainly not the case.
-As a result, most of us could benefit from being proactive by incorporating a few quality supplements into our routine each day.
-For some FWDfuel readers, it has been life-changing.
+As a result, most of us could benefit from incorporating a few quality supplements into our daily routine.
+For many FWDfuel readers, it has been life-changing.

-Alright, now let’s jump in and learn about the BEST anti inflammatory supplements that you need to consider fueling up with right now.
+Let’s jump in and learn about the BEST anti inflammatory supplements that you need to incorporate TODAY!

 Note: please be sure to consult your doctor before beginning any form of nutrition supplementation.
 It is important to have a provider who knows your unique medical history, symptoms, possible medication interactions etc.

 (Usual disclaimer: FWDfuel Sports Nutrition is a participant in the Emerson Wellevate Associates program as well as the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.)